Learning Outcomes

 Offers of Proof

-If the judge excludes evidence, the party offering it must make an offer of proof—explaining what the evidence would have shown—to preserve the issue for appeal.
-This is usually done outside the presence of the jury.
+If the judge excludes evidence, the proponent must make an offer of proof to preserve the issue for appeal by explaining what the evidence would have shown and why it is admissible.

 Mode and Order of Presenting Evidence